readandprogress/reading.is-a.dev/_posts/Tech/2023-12-10-learning-the-arch-way.md

 ---
-layout: post
 title: "Learning The Arch Way!"
-date: 2023-12-10 00:00:00 -0000
+date: 2023-12-10 18:00:00 -0500
 categories: Tech
-author: Reading
-excerpt: I'm not familiar with Arch at all, coming from Debian and Debian-based systems, so there is a fair bit to get used to!
+description: I'm not familiar with Arch at all, coming from Debian and Debian-based systems, so there is a fair bit to get used to!
 ---
 So I have been working on setting up an old Chromebook as a server—not using ChromeOS, mind you!
 I have installed custom firmware on the device, allowing me to install Endeavor OS on bare metal.